pshyong/Shibainu/doc/sprint 0/PB.md

 - Posting anonymously

 ## User Stories

-**Create CRUD:**
-- As a developer, I want to create APIs for CRUD functionality.
-- Estimate: 13
-- Priority: highest
-- Criteria of Satisfaction:
-  - Be able to create(POST), read(GET), upload(PUT), and delete(DELETE) rows/columns in the database with APIs

 **Create a database with NoSQL:**
 - As a developer, I want to design and create a database so that forum users can post in their designated subpages